 The value of new business is calculated using the same methodology and assumptions as those used for in-force business.
-The value of new business has been determined at the moment of sale using the end-year economic and non-economic assumptions, taking into account the actual profits and losses in the year of sale, including all acquisitionrelated costs.
+The value of new business has been determined at the moment of sale using the end-year economic and non-economic assumptions, including all acquisition-related costs.